-Roles in Nursing Practice IV-The Nurse as Reintegrated Competent Professional

-Focuses on anticipatory socialization in order to initiate a transition to a reintegrated nursing role.
-Examines the personal experience of changing from student to practicing professional.
+Roles in Nursing Practice IV-The Nurse as Reintegrated Competent Professional al experience of changing from student to practicing professional.
 Requires synthesis of the elements of the conceptional frame work of the baccalaureate curriculum.
-(Taught in 1/2 semester.)
+(Meets for 2 hours of lecture and 18 hours of clinical each week for 1/2 of the semester.)
 (Prerequisite: Successful completion of NURS 4410) (All required nursing and non-nursing courses must be completed or in progress.)